anjalisilva/gateCounts/README.md

 `gateCounts` package contains 6 functions.

-1.  ***gateCountSummary*** for calculating daily, weekly, monthly, and cumulative visitor counts, provided a numeric vector or a tibble containing values of raw daily gate counts for one institute.
+1.  ***gateCountsToVisitorCounts*** for calculating daily visitor counts, provided a numeric vector or a tibble containing values of raw daily gate counts for one institute.

-    Function also output the mean and median visitor counts on daily, weekly, and monthly basis; busiest and least busiest day, week, and month for the entire duration for which data is provided by user.
+2.  ***visitorCountSummary*** for calculating weekly, monthly visitor counts and summary statistics like daily, weekly, monthly mean and median, busiest and least busiest day, week, and month for the entire duration for which visitor count data is provided by user.

-2.  ***gateCountsVisDaily*** permit to create plots (bar, line, and heatmap) showing daily visitor counts.
+3.  ***gateCountsVisDaily*** permit to create plots (bar, line, and heatmap) showing daily visitor counts.
 Both count and log-transformed count plots are provided to help visualize trends.

-3.  ***gateCountsVisWeekly*** for creating plots showing visitor counts by week.
+4.  ***gateCountsVisWeekly*** for creating plots showing visitor counts by week.
 Both count and log-transformed count plots are provided to help visualize trends.

-4.  ***gateCountsVisMonthly*** for creating plots showing visitor counts by month.
+5.  ***gateCountsVisMonthly*** for creating plots showing visitor counts by month.
 Both count and log-transformed count plots are provided to help visualize trends.

-5.  ***runGateCount*** starts the Shiny app for this R package.
+6.  ***runGateCount*** starts the Shiny app for this R package.
 Under construction.

-6.  ***gateCountsVisMultiple*** for creating plots comparing visitor counts from multiple institutes.
+7.  ***gateCountsVisMultiple*** for creating plots comparing visitor counts from multiple institutes.
 Under construction.

 An overview of the package is illustrated below: